Characterization of order types of pointwise linearly ordered families of Baire class 1 functions: New proofs of known theorems

-Notice that as every level of $T_L$ contains pairwise disjoint nonempty intervals of $L$, from $|L|<\mathfrak{c}$ it follows that the cardinality of every level is strictly less than $\mathfrak{c}$.
+Notice that as every level of $T_L$ contains pairwise disjoint nonempty convex sets of $L$, from $|L|<\mathfrak{c}$ it follows that the cardinality of every level is strictly less than $\mathfrak{c}$.
 Moreover, since $T_L$ does not contain uncountable chains, using that under Martin's Axiom $\mathfrak{c}$ is a regular cardinal we obtain that $|T_L|<\mathfrak{c}$.

 Now it is easy to prove the theorem using a result of Baumgartner, Malitz and Reinhardt (see \cite{baumg}) which states that assuming Martin's Axiom every tree with cardinality $<\mathfrak{c}$ that does not contain $\omega_1$-chains is $\mathbb{Q}$-special.
 We have seen that $T_L$ does not contain uncountable chains and $|T_L|<\mathfrak{c}$, hence it is $\mathbb{Q}$-special (in particular $\R$-special), so by Proposition \ref{p:rspec} we have $L \hookrightarrow \uni$.
 By the Main Theorem this implies $L \hookrightarrow \mathcal{B}_1$. \end{proof}